 Students wishing to apply to part-time degrees should apply directly to their chosen institutions.
-See the "Studvina Part Time Degrees" section for further details.
+See the "Studying Part Time Degrees" section for further details.

-UCAS SCHEDULE FOR 2024 ENTRY
+UCAS SCHEDULE FOR 2025 ENTRY

-16 th May 2023 UCAS Apply for 2024 available 5 th Sep 2023 First date completed applications can be submitted to UCAS 2 nd Oct 2023 UCAS Conservatoires music applications deadline.
-16 th Oct 2023 (6pm) Deadline for receipt of most courses in medicine , dentistry , and veterinary medicine/science and for all courses at the universities of Oxford and Cambridge .
-31 st Jan 2024 (6pm) Deadline for applications for the majority of degrees except those with a 16 th October deadline.
+14 May 2024 UCAS Apply for 2025 available 3 Sep 2024 First date completed applications can be submitted to UCAS 2 Oct 2024 UCAS Conservatoires music applications deadline.
+15 Oct 2024 (6pm) Deadline for receipt of most courses in medicine , dentistry , and veterinary medicine/science and for all courses at the universities of Oxford and Cambridge .
+29 Jan 2025 (6pm) Equal Consideration Deadline for applications for the majority of other degrees except those with a 15 October deadline.
 Also closing date for most conservatoires: dance/drama/musical theatre applications.
-Feb 2024 UCAS Extra opens - applicants who have used all five choices and are not holding any offers may be able to add another choice.
-30 th Jun 2024 (6pm) Applications received by this deadline will be forwarded by UCAS to universities and colleges.
+26 Feb 2025 UCAS Extra opens - applicants who have used all five choices and are not holding any offers may be able to add another choice.
+30 Jun 2025 (6pm) Applications received by this deadline will be forwarded by UCAS to universities and colleges.
 After this time, applications are automatically entered into Clearing.
-Jul 2024 Last date to add an Extra choice through UCAS Track.
-Jul 2024 Clearing vacancies will be displayed in the UCAS search tool.
-Aug 2024 A Level results published.
-Dates to be finalised Last date you can submit applications to 2024 courses.
-Dates to be finalised Last date to add 2024 entry Clearing Choices Dates to be finalised Last date for Unis/Colleges to make decisions
+4 Jul 2025 Last date to add an Extra choice through UCAS Track.
+5 Jul 2025 Clearing vacancies will be displayed in the UCAS search tool.